Variation of discrete spectra for non-selfadjoint perturbations of selfadjoint operators: Introduction

 where $\operatorname{Num}(A)$ denotes the numerical range of $A$, see \cite{Hansmann10}.
 Since the closure of the numerical range of a selfadjoint operator coincides with the convex hull of its spectrum, this estimate implies that for $A$ selfadjoint with $\sigma(A)=[a,b]$ and $B$ arbitrary

 Note that in (\ref{eq:1}) we made no assumptions at all on the structure of the spectrum of the selfadjoint operator $A$.
 The price we pay for this generality, as compared to estimate (\ref{eq:hans}), is the multiplicative constant $C_p$ occurring in (\ref{eq:1}).
-Moreover, since $C_p \to \infty$ for $p\to1$, we can show the validity of (\ref{eq:1}) only for $p>1$. \begin{rem} While our method of proof of estimate (\ref{eq:1}) does require that $p>1$, we cannot exclude the possibility that other methods will allow to show that it remains valid (with a finite constant) for $p=1$ as well. \end{rem} We conclude this introduction by comparing our estimate with another recent result, by Golinskii and Kupin \cite{golinskii11}.
+In particular, since $C_p \to \infty$ for $p\to1$, we can show the validity of (\ref{eq:1}) only for $p>1$.
+Whether this exclusion of the case $p=1$ is really necessary, or whether it is just an artefact of our method of proof, remains an open question.

+It is interesting to compare our estimate with another recent result, by Golinskii and Kupin \cite{golinskii11}.
 Using Blaschke-type estimates for holomorphic functions on finitely-connected domains they showed (among other things) that if $A$ is selfadjoint with and $B$ is arbitrary, then for every $\eps \in (0,1)$ there exists $C=C(\eps,p,\sigma(A))$ such that

 Since for $\eps \in (0,1)$ we can find $C(\eps,A)$ such that for all $\lambda \in \mc \setminus \sigma(A)$